apnadkarni/blt/doc/timestamp.rst

 DESCRIPTION
 -----------

-This **blt::timestamp** command is for converting date/time timestamps to/from
-double precision numbers.
+This **blt::timestamp** command is for converting known date/time timestamps to/from double precision numbers.
 It handles timestamps with fractional seconds, IS08601 time formats (separated by the letter 'T'), and work week dates.
 It is not designed to be a replacement for the TCL **clock** command.
 There are differences (see the section `DIFFERENCES WITH TCL CLOCK`_ below).
-This command is used internally by the **blt::datatable** data object to parse timestamps where the format of the timestamp isn't known.
+This command is used internally by the **blt::datatable** data object to parse timestamps where the precise format of the timestamp isn't known.

 **blt::timestamp format** *seconds* ?\ *switches* ...\ ?
   Formats the time that is expressed in seconds into a date/time format.